syntax-tree/hast-util-to-estree/readme.md

 Or use [`estree-util-build-jsx`][build-jsx] to turn JSX into function calls and then serialize with whatever (astring, escodegen).

+## Types

+This package is fully typed with [TypeScript][].
+It exports the additional types `Options`, `Space`, and `Handle`.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Security

 You’re working with JavaScript.